isc-projects/stork/changelog_unreleased/1717-zone-filtering.md

 [func] marcin, piotrek

-    Stork server now supports results filtering when returning DNS zones from the database.
-Filters were also added in Stork UI in the Zone viewer.
+    Stork server now supports DNS zones filtering using new controls in the zone viewer.
     (Gitlab #1716, #1717)